 - A. Several evolutionists have posed theories about how the dinosaurs became extinct: - 1.
 Some evolutionists say that a peculiar disease wiped them out.
-However, creationists note that if tough dinosaurs died out, then thin-skinned mammals also would have died. - Others claim that an asteroid hit the earth, causing dust so thick in the air that it blocked the 2 sun which caused the plants to die.
+However, creationists note that if formidable dinosaurs died out, thin-skinned mammals would also have died. - 2.
+Others claim that an asteroid hit the earth, causing dust so thick in the air that it blocked the sun, which caused plants to die.
 This killed the plant-eating dinosaurs, leading to the extinction of the meat-eaters as well.
-However, why would an asteroid collision kill only dinosaurs and not other animals such as alligators, turtles, snakes and other reptiles? - B. The creationist climate change theory is more likely: - 1.
+However, why would an asteroid collision kill only dinosaurs and not other animals such as alligators, turtles, snakes, and other reptiles? - B. The creationist climate change theory is more likely: - 1.
 The Flood came from 40 days and 40 nights of rain (Gen. 7:12).
-This couldn't occur now as all the clouds in the world provide only enough rain for 1-2 inches-so much more water must have existed in the atmosphere then.
+This couldn't occur now as all the clouds in the world provide only enough rain for 1-2 inches, so much more water must have existed in the atmosphere then.
 This "double canopy" (atmosphere plus a water canopy) would have held in more heat from the sun than does our atmosphere today.
 This created a "greenhouse effect" on the earth with a worldwide mild, warm climate and lush vegetation even at the North and South Poles. - 2.
-The Flood released enough water to cover the earth, but only a fraction of it was able to evaporate and return to the atmosphere.
-This caused a drastic change in climate, producing the ice-cold Arctic and Antarctic zones, temperate zones, and tropical zones which includes Singapore.
+The Flood released enough water to cover the earth, but only a fraction could evaporate and return to the atmosphere.
+This caused a drastic climate change, producing the ice-cold Arctic and Antarctic, temperate, and tropical zones.
 Many forests were replaced with deserts as well.
-Thus when dinosaurs and other animals emerged from the Ark they faced a greatly reduced food supply.
+Thus, when dinosaurs and other animals emerged from the Ark, they faced a significantly reduced food supply.
 This would not have affected small animals as much as the large plant-eaters, such as Apatosaurus, which ate a ton of food daily.
 This limited food supply could have caused the deaths of the plant-eating dinosaurs and the deaths of those who ate them. - 3.
 Can the double canopy theory be supported by the Bible?
 Yes. - a.
-Two collections of water were separated by an expanse called "sky" (Gen. 1:6-8).
-This sounds as if the density of the oceans is equated with the density of the collection of water above the sky. - b.
+Two water collections were separated by an expanse called "sky" (Gen. 1:6-8).
+This sounds as if the oceans' density equaled the water collection's density above the sky. - b.
 "The floodgates of the heavens were opened" so that rain could fall 40 days and 40 nights (Gen. 7:11-12).
-This more accurately depicts a canopy of water than it does a simple cloud cover. - The Bible records incredible longevity for the nine generations who lived before the Flood, C. ranging from 777 to 969 years (averaging 912 years).2 However, after the Flood, men died
+This more accurately depicts a canopy of water than a simple cloud cover. - c.
+The Bible records incredible longevity for the nine generations who lived before the Flood, ranging from 777 to 969 years (averaging 912 years).
+However, after the Flood, men died at earlier and earlier ages, beginning at 600 years old and within eight generations at 205 years (averaging 333 years).
+What caused man's life span to fall nearly two-thirds?
+Perhaps the release of a water canopy around the earth during the Flood allowed more ultraviolet rays from the sun to cause aging more quickly.

-&lt;sup>25Gish 75
+&lt;sup>25Gish, 75.

-John Morris and Ken Ham, What Really Happened to the Dinosaurs?
+&lt;sup>26John Morris and Ken Ham, What Really Happened to the Dinosaurs?
 (2nd ed., El Cajon, CA: Master Books, CLP Inc., 1990), 22.

-The information in this section is taken from Gish, 73.
+&lt;sup>27The information in this section is taken from Gish, 73.